 Did you know that the University of North Carolina (UNC) was America’s first public university?
 Founded in 1795, it’s still going strong.
 North Carolina residents get a much better deal when it comes to UNC tuition and fees.

-For the 2018-2019 school year, full in-state tuition at UNC is $24,266, according to the UNC Office of Undergraduate Admissions.
+For the 2022-23 school year, full in-state tuition at UNC is $9,028 per year, according to the UNC Office of Undergraduate Admissions.
 It includes tuition and fees, room and board, books and supplies, travel, loan fees and personal spending.
-Conversely, tuition for out-of-state students jumps to $52,026.
+Conversely, tuition for out-of-state students jumps to $36,891 per year.

 North Carolina boasts the oldest public university in the country, but it also boasts the largest privately-owned house.
 That’s the Vanderbilt family’s Biltmore Estate, located in Asheville, North Carolina.
 The home is a whopping 178,926 square feet of floor space.
 In the off-season and if you buy seven days in advance, a ticket to visit the majestic estate will cost you $60.
 In the summer, adult ticket prices can go up.

 - There’s almost nothing more nerve-racking than picking up and moving to an entirely new area.
 Financial advisors can help ensure you manage your money well through this time, while also helping you plan for long-term goals.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - It can be comforting to keep your money at a bank that you’ve known for a long time.
 But when you move, a switch to a new bank might be in order.
 Here’s an initial selection of five local banks in North Carolina: Live Oak Banking Company, The Fidelity Bank, Aquesta Bank, Carolina Trust Bank and Uwharrie Bank.